Guy Madjo: Stevenage

 In June 2011, it was announced that Madjo had joined League One side Stevenage on a free transfer.
 He signed a one-year contract with the club.
-Stevenage manager Graham Westley had previously tried to sign Madjo ahead of the 2008–09 season, but the player instead opted to seek a move abroad.
+Stevenage manager Graham Westley had previously tried to sign Madjo ahead of the 2008–09 season.
+Still, the player instead opted to seek a move abroad.
 On signing for Stevenage, Madjo said "I have met the players at Stevenage, I really like the team and the way they looked after me when I arrived.
 I’m really looking forward to the new season and hope to score lots of goals for my new club".
 In July 2011, Westley stated that the signing of Madjo had been held up by an "administrative hitch", and that there was a delay in transferring his registration — "There are a couple of issues that need sorting out with his former club, but I'm hopeful that will resolve itself in the coming days".
 Stevenage announced that they had received international clearance for Madjo on 22 July.
-Madjo was not involved in any of Stevenage's first ten fixtures of the 2011–12 season, although was an unused substitute in a 4–3 defeat to Peterborough United in the League Cup on 9 August 2011.
+Madjo was not involved in any of Stevenage's first ten fixtures of the 2011–12 season, although he was an unused substitute in a 4–3 defeat to Peterborough United in the League Cup on 9 August 2011.
 After scoring in a reserve match against Oxford United, Madjo made his first appearance of the season three days later, on 24 September, coming on as a second-half substitute in a 1–0 loss to Carlisle United at Brunton Park.